 Additional listings on the Pharmaceutical Schedule of a range of orthopaedic implants and associated products with Smith and Nephew Limited

 PHARMAC is pleased to announce the approval of an amendment to the trauma agreement with Smith and Nephew Limited (“S&N”).
-This was the subject of a consultation letter dated 2 February 2017 which can be found on PHARMAC’s website.

 In summary, the effect of the decision is that:

 - Further ranges of orthopaedic joint implants, and associated products will be listed in Section H, Part III, (‘Optional Pharmaceuticals’) of the Pharmaceutical Schedule from 1 April 2017.
 This has been extended from the consulted date of 1 March due to issues with the schedule pricing that needed to be resolved.